-Tired of lowering your design fee during the fee negotiation process?
+Tired of lowering your design fee to win new work?

-A new client approaches you, says they’ve heard a lot of great things about your firm, and they would like to work with you.
+A new client approaches you, says they’ve heard a lot of great things about your firm and would like to work with you.

 They ask if you’d be interested in submitting a fee proposal for their new and exciting project.

-You’re keen to build your portfolio and win more work… so you respond by confirming the Client’s requirements and then proposing a fair and reasonable design fee.
+You’re keen to build your portfolio and win more work… so you respond by confirming their requirements and then proposing a fair and reasonable design fee.

 The next couple of days pass without a word from the client… but then, out of the blue, the client gets back to you and says: